 Chief Operating Officer

-Austin's background is primarily in the finance and accounting sectors, believing in scaling the most powerful ideas from concept to market.
+Austin's background is primarily in the finance and supply chain sectors, believing in scaling the most powerful ideas from concept to market.
 He values integrity and a razor-sharp attention to detail.
-Austin has experience in accounting and financial planning, having worked in the past analyzing and organizing financial records for a restaurant corporation as well as working at a financial planning firm.
-Through studies in both management and finance, he clearly understands the societal impact of ideas.
-Fascinated by the future potential of swarm manufacturing, Austin now serves in upper management at Rosotics.
+Austin has experience in accounting and financial planning, having worked in the past analyzing and organizing financial records for a restaurant corporation as well at a financial planning firm.
+Exhilarated by the vast applications of additive manufacturing, he is passionate about propelling Rosotics towards a global force in the manufacturing sector.

 Q: What three books can you recommend?